 Water and sewer services are typically managed by your local municipality and are often the easiest to transfer.
 However, physical accessibility is a major consideration when setting up your new home for waste management.

-Dragging heavy trash and recycling bins to the curb can be difficult or dangerous for some seniors.
-Many waste management companies offer “valet service” or “door service” specifically for elderly residents or those with mobility challenges.
-With this service, the collectors will walk up your driveway to retrieve the bins and return them after emptying.
-It’s a small service that can make a big difference in day-to-day independence.
+Dragging heavy trash and recycling bins down a long driveway to the curb can be incredibly difficult and poses a serious fall risk for some older adults.
+Many waste management companies offer a premium “valet service” or “door service” specifically designed for elderly residents or those with mobility challenges.
+With this service, the sanitation workers will walk up your driveway to retrieve the bins and return them neatly after emptying.
+It’s a small logistical adjustment that makes a massive difference in day-to-day independence.

-Be just as cautious with people showing up at your door claiming they need to perform an “energy audit” or see your bill to offer a lower rate.
-Never show your utility bill to a stranger, as they can use your account number to switch your service without your permission, a practice known as “slamming.”
+Be just as cautious with door-to-door salespeople claiming they need to perform a mandatory “energy audit” or asking to see your current bill to offer a lower rate.
+Never show your utility bill to a stranger.
+They can easily copy your account number to switch your service without your permission, a predatory practice known in the industry as “slamming.”

 Learn more about Assistance for Utility Bills